Configure Bring Your Own SMTP

 7. Follow the steps starting in 2.
 Configure Authentication.

-When printers managed by this Service Client use the Scan to Email feature, the emails route through the SMTP server assigned on the Service Client.
+When printers managed by this Service Agent use the Scan to Email feature, the emails route through the SMTP server assigned on the Service Agent.

 Troubleshooting Help